ngiann/GaussianVariationalInference.jl/docs/src/moreoptions.md

 The options `S` specifies the number of samples to use when approximating the expected lower bound, see [Technical description](@ref).
 The higher the value we use for `S`, the better the approximation will be, however, at a higher computational cost.
 The lower the value we use for `S`, the faster the computation will be, but the approximation may be poorer.
 Hence, when setting `S` we need to take this trade-off into account.

-Function `VI` offers a mechanism that informs us whether the value `S` is set to a high enough value.
+Function `VI` offers a mechanism that informs us whether the value `S` is set to a sufficiently high value.
 This mechanism makes use of two options, namely `Stest` and `test_every`.
-Option `Stest` defines the number of test samplesused exclusively for evaluating (*not optimising!*) the Kullback-Leibler divergence every `test_every` number of iterations.
-Monitoring the Kullback-Leibler divergence in this way offers an effective way of detecting whether `S` has been set sufficiently high.
+Option `Stest` defines the number of test samples used exclusively for evaluating (*not optimising!*) the expected lower bound (ELBO) every `test_every` number of iterations, see [ELBO maximisation](@ref).
+Monitoring the ELBO this way is an effective way of detecting whether `S` has been set sufficiently high.

 Function `VI` will report `test_every` iterations the value of ....

+[^1]:The implementation of the function needs to satisfy certain requirements, see [here](https://juliadiff.org/ForwardDiff.jl/stable/user/limitations/).